- Share this article on Facebook

 The retail giant and streamer has already spent more than two years clearing the way for its highly anticipated Lord of the Rings live-action TV series.

 Picked up in a massive $250 million global rights deal, the TV take on J.R.R.
-Tolkien’s beloved franchise is expected to be on the air in 2021, though a formal premiere date has not yet been determined.
-Season one will span eight episodes, with production starting in February 2020.
+Tolkien’s beloved franchise was expected to be on the air in 2021, with the pandemic prompting a delay until the third quarter of 2022.
+Season one will span eight episodes, with production having started in February 2020.

 The LOTR series could wind up being the first $1 billion TV show once casting, production and VFX are completed.
 Below, The Hollywood Reporter offers a one-stop guide with all the latest details.
 Bookmark this page, as it will be updated as more information becomes available.